 Leafy greens such as spinach, kale, and Swiss chard are packed with nutrients and are often cooked as side dishes or incorporated into various recipes.
 These vegetables should be cooked until they reach an internal temperature of 165°F (75°C).
 This temperature not only ensures that any harmful bacteria are killed, but also helps to retain their vibrant color and crisp texture.

-See also How long do you cook ham hocks for collard greens
+See also How do people cook crack

 Pro tip: When boiling leafy greens, blanch them in boiling water for a few minutes and then transfer them to an ice bath to prevent overcooking and preserve their bright green hue.